michaldev/foodie/README.md

 Then you should be able to use all the gulp commands.

-At the end, you should create a configuration file (basically `src/scripts/configuration.example.coffee` to `src/scripts/configuration.coffee`).
-For more informations about configuring your project, checkout comments in the configuration file.
+At the end, you should create a configuration file (basically rename `src/scripts/configuration.example.coffee` to `src/scripts/configuration.coffee`).
+For more informations, checkout comments in the configuration file.

 ## Commands